 Development environment

-The IDE you use is of course your personal choice, but it is recommended to use Visual Studio.
+The IDE you use is of course your personal choice, but it is highly recommended to use Visual Studio.
 At the most basic, you can start with a blank console application, as ManagedBlam has no special requirements beyond .NET 4.8.
 If you are unfamiliar with using external libraries (.dll) files, you can add the H3 ManagedBlam.dll to your VS project like so:

 1. Create or load your solution in Visual Studio